vitaliy-grusha/nestjs-papr/README.md

   // Custom options for papr instance paprOptions?: ModelOptions;

-  // Number of attepts to connect to database retryAttempts?: number;
+  // Number of attempts to connect to database retryAttempts?: number;

   // Number of delay between attempts